Spencerooni/Spencerooni.github.io/_posts/2015-07-12-authenticating-and-authorizing-users-from-active-directory-in-asp.net.markdown

 - asp.net-mvc
 - active-directory
 - web.config
+excerpt: Learn how to leverage Active Directory for authorization and roles in your ASP.NET web application.
 ---

 So you have your users and roles setup in Active Directory and you want to leverage them for authorization and roles in your ASP.NET web application?
 Look no further!